Posts Tagged My Memories of a Future Life

 • I learned to touch type, fluttering across the keys instead of stabbing them in my own peculiar pattern.
 (I rather missed my invented fingering, though.
 It felt more expressive than the ‘correct’ way.)

 • Some RSI is caused by muscle wastage, which means nerves aren’t as padded as they should be.
 I certainly found relief by lifting considerable weights in Body Pump classes.
-After a bad bout two years ago I bought a split ergonomic keyboard and joystick mouse.
+After a bad bout two years ago I bought a split ergonomic keyboard (this is the make I use) and joystick mouse (like this).

 • Screen breaks are sensible, if I remember them.
 I’m not always sensible.

 • It helps to put the strain on different muscle groups.
 If my neck starts to rebel, I jack the monitor up to a different height.
 Hooray for Time-Life books.